Lim (river)

+Etymology

+According to linguists such as Franz Miklosich, Eqrem Çabej, Aleksandar Loma, and Ivan Popović; Lim can be etymologically derived from the Albanian lumë, meaning "river".
+According to Loma, the hydronym likely entered South Slavic sometime before the 10th or 12th centuries CE, depending on if the hydronym was adopted into Slavic directly from lumë or its dialectal form, lymë.
+For a potential derivation from the former, Loma argues that the vowel /i/ arose from earlier Slavic /ы/, exemplified by the 13th century attestation of Lыmь, and that /ы/ may have acted as a substitute for /u/, if so an adoption from lumë would have occurred prior to the 10th century.
+However, Loma also argues that Old Serbian Lыm(ь) may have been directly adopted from lymë, in which case it must have been inherited prior to the 12th century.
+Lim was subsequently passed back into Albanian.
+According to Popović, the hydronym does not represent an ancient substrate, but rather a pre-Slavic Albanian layer, to which Loma agrees by claiming that the river was considered to be a part of the Drinus and was thus referred to as such.

+Course

-Montenegro and Serbia
+Albania, Montenegro and Serbia

-The Lim rises below Maglić peak in the Kuči area of eastern Montenegro, very close to the Albanian border, under the name of Vrmoša.
-Its source is only few kilometers away from the source of the Tara river, but the two rivers go in opposite directions: the Tara to the north-west and the Vrmoša to the east, and after only few kilometers it crosses over to Albania (Lumi i Vermoshit).
-Passing through Prokletije mountains and the village of Vermosh, it re-enters Montenegro under the name of Grnčar.
+The Lim rises below Maglić peak in the Kuči area of eastern Montenegro, very close to the Albanian border, under the name of Vermosh.
+Its source is only few kilometers away from the source of the Tara river, but the two rivers go in opposite directions: the Tara to the north-west and the Vermosh to the east, and after only few kilometers it crosses over to Albania (Lumi i Vermoshit).
+Passing through The Accursed Mountains in Albania and the village of Vermosh, it re-enters Montenegro under the name of Grnčar.
 Receiving the Vruje stream from Ali Pasha's Wellsprings from the right at Gusinje, it continues as Ljuča for a few more kilometers where it empties into the Lake Plav, creating small delta.
 It flows out of the lake to the north, next to the high mountain Visitor, under the name Lim for the remaining 193 km.

 It passes through Murino, continuing generally to the north through areas of Vasojevići, Gornji Kolašin, Donji Kolašin and Komarani, the Tivran gorge and the cities of Andrijevica, Berane, Bijelo Polje, Resnik and Nedakusi, entering Serbia between villages of Dobrakovo and Gostun.
 It receives the right tributaries of Lješnica (between the villages of Poda and Skakavac) and Bistrica (near the border) and left tributary of Ljuboviđa, near Bijelo Polje.